lso2/wp-fast-remote-deploy/README.md

 This automates several things to save time:
 - Backs up the local folder to a .tar.gz
-- Backs up the remote folder by renaming it by appending the version number
+- Backs up the remote folder to a .tar.gz
+- Renames remote folder by appending the version number for quick reverting during testing
-- Copies the folder locally to the WP plugin directory quickly using a temporary .tar.gz and unpacking remotely
+- Copies the folder quickly from local to remote to the WP plugin directory using a temporary .tar.gz and unpacking remotely
 - Deactivates and reactivates the plugin using WP-CLI, to help re-initialize it
 - Gives a summary of what was done

-## Usage Summary
+## Quick Usage Summary

 - Two files are used: a .bat in the root, and a .sh file in the .run folder.
-- Download the repo and drop it directly into your root, so that the .bat file is in the same folder as your plugin folder.
+- Download the repo and drop it directly into your root, so that the .bat file and config file are in the same folder as your plugin folder.
 - Configure the config.sh file by adding your real paths and server details.
+- In the config file:
-- In the same file include the folder name of your plugin like your-plugin-folder-name
+	- Include the folder name of your plugin like your-plugin-folder-name
+	- Update the local and remote backup paths
+	- Set up your ssh connection
+	- Optionally, you can also customize many things, or leave it as is.
+Remote tar.gz is disabled by default for speed.
-- Run the file by double-clicking the .bat file.
+- Run the script by double-clicking the .bat file.
 It will open a CMD window which will show you the progress and details.

 ## 📸 Screenshot